liminm/MensaMeet/README.md

 # MensaMeet

-Mensa application to find likeminded people to go to the cafeteria with.
+Mensa application to find like-minded people to go to the cafeteria with.

 ## Getting Started